 No Change.
 05.01.2013

 3A1d.
 Evaluate and amend periodically the Code of Ethics Policy for all GCC constituents (including the Board) to align processes and procedures, as necessary and appropriate.

+Feedback: The response to the recommendation is weak.
+The committee should refer to the standard 3 part a of the ISER report where the question of “Code of Ethics” was addressed in more detail.
+Also there should be more tangible evidence rather than just interviews such as the evolution of how the old version of the code of ethics was replaced with the new code of ethics policy using copies the old and new version policies as evidence, committee minutes, and Board policy etc. The response to the recommendation should be written in a narrative form and not in bullets.
+The bulleted sentences or paragraphs when converting to narrative form should be re-arranged for a better flow (Refer to the example in 3A3b).
+Additionally, the response to the recommendation should be expanded and the evidence or sources must be footnoted as per the report outline format.

 - Effective January 2013, all GCC’s BOTs’ policies and procedures will be undergoing review as part of the governance process here at the College.
 Source: Guam Community College Board of Trustees meeting minutes dated November 28, 2012